Do you have policies or guidelines related to COVID-19?

 What is a badge name?

-Many attendees like to go by fun names at conventions, this is their badge name.
-It is also useful is you go by a shortened version of your given name (i.e. Andy for Andrew).
+Many attendees like to go by fun or unique names at conventions, this is their badge name.
+It is also useful if you go by a shortened version of your given name (i.e. Andy for Andrew).
 Please note that your full name will also be on the badge.
+Badge names are limited to 24 characters including spaces and should be “family friendly”.
+Should the name you choose is not, the registration department will get creative with the badge name we give you.

 What badge name will I get if I leave that field blank?